-Children
+Children and youth

-Of the 104,919 people living in Bartow County in 2020, a fourth were under the age of 18.
-The ZIP code with the highest number of children was 30107, according to the Census Bureau.
-Approximately 2.5 percent of children and teens were homeless in 2020, meaning about 456 of youth had no permanent home.
+Of the total population in Gwinnett County, more than a quarter were under the age of 18.
+Nearly 1 percent of children and teens were homeless in 2020, meaning about 1,726 of school-age children had no permanent home.

-Of all children, 45.14 percent lived at or below 200 percent of the Federal Poverty Level (FPL), which meant a family of four had a gross household income of \$55,500 gross household in 2022.
-The highest percentage of poor children lived in the 30137 ZIP code, where 67 percent of children lived below, at or near poverty in 2020.
+Of all children, 38 percent lived at or below 200 percent of the Federal Poverty Level (FPL), which meant a family of four had a gross household income of \$55,500 or less in 2022.
+Fourteen percent of children lived at or below the FPL, indicating a particularly poor household.

-Additionally, half of all of school-age children qualified for free or reduced-price lunch in the 2019-2020 school year, a figure far lower than the state rate of 60 percent.
+Additionally, nearly half of all school-age children qualified for free or reduced-price lunch in the 2019-2020 school year, a figure far lower than the state rate of 60 percent.
 Free or reduced-price lunches are served to qualifying students in families with income under 185 percent (reduced price) or under 130 percent (free lunch) of the US FPL as part of the federal National School Lunch Program (NSLP).